Chrovo/Discord-Together-py/README.md

 This package has a total of 4 exceptions.

 `InvalidTokenError`
-- This exception is raised if you don't enter a valid token.
+- This exception is raised if you don't enter a valid token for the "token" keyword argument.

 `InvalidOptionError`
 - This exception is raised if you enter an invalid option in the "option" keyword argument for the activity method.